06 – Tessera Sanitaria (Medical Insurance)

 - Meanwhile, you might as well also apply for a Carta d’Identità, which you may show to government and private offices as your identification document instead of the passport when in Italy (not valid outside Italy).

 USING THE TESSERA SANITARIA

-- Regardless of the date you apply (even if, for example, on a December 15th), the Tessera Sanitaria fee remains the same, and the expiration will always be at most on December 31.
+- Regardless of the date you apply (even if, for example, on December 15th), the Tessera Sanitaria fee remains the same, and the expiration will always be on December 31.

 - The new libretto will be valid until December 31 of the current year, or until the expiry of your Permesso di Soggiorno, whichever comes first.
-In the latter case, just return to the ASL office when you get your new Permesso di Soggiorno, so that they will give you a new libretto valid until December 31.
-(Be sure to bring your latest libretto, a copy of your Poste receipt to show that you had already paid previously, and a copy of your new Permesso di Soggiorno.)
+In the latter case, just email (or return to the ASL office) when you get your new Permesso di Soggiorno, so that they will give you a new libretto valid until December 31.
+Be sure to attach via email (or bring to the ASL office) your latest libretto, a copy of your Poste receipt to show that you had already paid previously, and a copy of your new Permesso di Soggiorno.)

 - If you need to have a check up, go to the doctor you indicated.
 For simple complaints, this doctor will give you a prescription.
 Buy your medicines from any pharmacy, showing your Tessera Sanitaria and the doctor’s prescription, which entitles you to discounted prices.